 4. Practical idealist – Lady Angela Limerick

 Lady Angela Limerick joined the Red Cross during the First World War.
-Officially too young for overseas service, she falsified her age so she could nurse in France.
+Officially too young for overseas service, she falsified her age so she could be sent as a nurse in France.

 This quality could well be used to describe Lady Limerick herself.